Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 ### Relaying comments

 When Bob receives Alice's comment on his post, it is his responsibility to relay Alice's comment to the other recipients of Bob's original post.
-Bob SHOULD relay the message, unless he is performing moderation or spam filtering.
+Bob SHOULD relay the message, unless he is performing moderation or rate-limiting.

 In this example, Alice and Eve were the recipients of Bob's original post.
 So, when Bob receives the salmon containing Alice's comment, he will prepare the relayed comment and send it to both Eve and Alice.
 If Bob has chosen to relay the message, Bob MUST send it to all of the recipients, even Alice, the author of the comment.
 In this way, Alice knows her comment has been received.
 However, Alice's pod MAY choose to display the comment in its place, even before hearing back from Bob.